Hello and welcome to Ryelands Primary and Nursery School’s Online Safety page for parents!

 Be Kind Online

-Primary school age children are too young to play Fortnite (the games guidelines stipulate children over age 13 only).
+According to official age ratings and guidance, all primary school age children are too young to use social media sites or play games, such as Fortnite (the games guidelines stipulate children over age 12 only).

-Our advice is to follow the games age rating and not allow your child to play Fortnite.
+Our policy and advice is to follow the games age rating and not allow your child to access these social media platforms and games.

 - Ensure that your child only plays when a responsible adult is in the same room supervising.

-- Ensure that your child only plays with friends which they already know in real life.
+- Ensure that your child only plays and interacts with friends which they already know in real life.

-- Ensure that your child balances the time they play with exercise, fresh air, reading and face-to-face communication with family (no more than 1-2 hours a day).
+- Ensure that your child balances the time they spend on these platforms with exercise, fresh air, reading and face-to-face communication with family (no more than 1-2 hours a day- please see our screen time advice above).

 - Explain to your child that all of their online communications cannot be truly deleted and make up part of their digital footprint– so being respectful and appropriate is vitally important.